 - Sufficient funding, in Montoy v.
 State (Kan.
 2006), among many such litigations

-- Plaintiffs preparing for trial in Texas, Florida, Illinois, New York, and Connecticut
+- Plaintiffs preparing for trial in Florida, New York, and Connecticut

-- Court decisions in Washington, Colorado, and North Carolina
+- Court decisions in South Carolina, New Mexico, Texas, and Kansas

-- New cases filed in California and Texas
+- New cases filed in Pennsylvania and Colorado

 - Growing efforts by voucher and for-profit charter proponents, and